The Four Types of Wedges in Golf

 Medium-Bounce Wedges

-Gap wedges, sand wedges and lob wedges tend to have medium-bounce offerings.
+Gap wedges, sand wedges, and lob wedges tend to have medium-bounce offerings.

 High-Bounce Wedges